No Surprises Act Disclosure - Surprise Medical Bills

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

-See a PDF version of this No Surprises Act Disclosure page
+View PDF versions of the No Surprises Act Disclosure:

 To help with consumer price transparency, the easiest solution we offer is our Guest Estimator.
 This allows us to determine patient-specific and situation-specific costs so patients are able to understand their potential costs before moving forward with any procedure or treatment.

 View PDF versions of the Good Faith Estimate (GFE) No Surprises Act Notice: